Audit and Compliance Committee Charter

 Required Number, Call, and Location

 The Committee shall meet as often as necessary to carry out its responsibilities but at least once annually.
-A meeting of the Committee may be called by the Chair of the Board, the President, the Committee Chair, or by the Secretary upon the written request of two members of the Committee.
+The Committee may meet in conjunction with regular meetings of the Board of Trustees, at stated times approved in advance by the Committee, or at any other time upon a call by the Chair of the Board, the President, the Committee Chair, or by the Secretary of the Board upon the written request of two members of the Committee.
 In accordance with Tennessee Code Annotated § 4-35-104, the Committee shall meet upon the request of the State Comptroller of the Treasury.
 Committee meetings may be held at any location in the State of Tennessee.

 The Committee may invite members of management, auditors, or others to attend and provide pertinent information.
 In carrying out Committee responsibilities, members may find it necessary from time to time to meet individually with management and internal and external auditors.